 By comparison, only 19 percent of other public schools in the DFW metroplex have a Student Achievement Index higher than 90, 26 percent are between 80 and 89, 27 percent are between 70 and 79, 19 percent are between 60 and 69, and the Student Achievement Index attained by 9 percent of other schools in the DFW metroplex was less than 60.

-Using the STAAR Student Achievement Index in 2013 as the key metric for comparing student performance at campus and district levels is a major departure from the previous emphasis on TEA accountability ratings.
-This change was necessary because the TEA reduced the number of ratings for public schools from four (Exemplary, Recognized, Academically Acceptable and Academically Unacceptable) to two (Met Standard and Improvement Required), and more importantly, made it considerably easier to earn the top rating.
-In 2013, nearly 94 percent of all public the schools in the DFW metroplex were awarded the top rating, while in 2011, the last year the previous performance system was used, less than 24 percent of these same schools received the top rating.
+Using the STAAR Student Achievement Index in 2014 as the key metric for comparing student performance at campus and district levels is a major departure from the previous emphasis on TEA accountability ratings.
+This change was necessary because the TEA reduced the number of ratings for public schools from four (Exemplary, Recognized, Academically Acceptable and Academically Unacceptable) to two (Met Standard and Needs Improvement), and more importantly, made it considerably easier to earn the top rating.
+In 2014, more than 92 percent of all public the schools in the DFW metroplex were awarded the top rating, while in 2011, the last year the previous performance system was used, less than 24 percent of these same schools received the top rating.

 Because of this change in TEA's accountability reporting approach, accountability ratings are no longer generally noted on this website.
-However, in case you are wondering, all school districts and all but one school, Timberline Elementary School in Grapevine, serving students in the northwest Dallas suburbs received Met Standard ratings for 2013.
+However, in case you are wondering, all school districts and all schools serving students in the northwest Dallas suburbs received Met Standard ratings for 2014.

 1 The Student Achievement Index is the percentage of total student assessments for all subjects tested that met or exceeded TEA achievement standards.
 A description of how the TEA evaluates district and campus performance is available by clicking on this TEA accountability guidelines link.